-As MoDOT's construction budget continues to shrink over the next few years, the department will have limited opportunities to invest in projects that improve traffic flow and reliability on Missouri's busiest roadways.
+As MoDOT's construction budget continues to shrink over the next few years, the department will be increasingly challenged to invest in projects that improve traffic flow on Missouri's busiest roadways.

 Jeanne Olubogun, District Traffic Engineer

 This measure tracks the annual cost and impact of traffic congestion to motorists in the areas of motorist delay, travel time, excess fuel consumed per auto commuter and congestion cost per auto commuter.